huggingface/huggingface_hub/docs/README.md

 We try to provide example inputs for some languages and widget types, but it's better if you provide your own examples.
 You can add them to your model card: see [this commit](https://github.com/huggingface/transformers/commit/6a495cae0090307198131c07cd4f3f1e9b38b4e6) for the format you need to use.

+## How can I turn off the inference API for my model?

+Specify `inference: false` in your model card's metadata.

 ## Can I send large volumes of requests?
 Can I get accelerated APIs?

 If you are interested in accelerated inference and/or higher volumes of requests and/or a SLA, please contact us at `api-enterprise at huggingface.co`.